-If you need encouragement for becoming a ride leader, attend Ride Leader Orientation, Volunteer to be an Assistant Ride Leader or contact the Road Captain to have a mentor to co-lead with you and the ride you wish to lead.
-This way you can quickly pick up on the ins and outs of leading a club ride.
+If you think you'd like to become a ride leader, attend A2Z Ride Leader Training and ride at least 5 club rides.
+Volunteering to be an assistant ride leader and/or contacting the Road Captain to have a mentor co-lead with you on a ride you wish to lead are great ways to quickly pick up on the ins and outs of leading a club ride.

 BCC rides are open to everyone who is willing and able to participate safely and cooperatively.
-A ride description may specify the rider experience level that the ride is primarily intended for, but with the exception of rides limited to Club Members, or restricted to our Womens only event, cannot exclude any group.
+A ride description may specify the rider experience level that the ride is primarily intended for, but except for rides limited to club members or restricted to our women's only event, a BCC ride cannot exclude any group.

 RIDE LEADER PREREQUISITES

-BCC members who want to lead a ride must attend a Ride Leader Certification session, to be scheduled several times during the calendar year.
-Event dates and times will be listed on the Club ride calendar, and best of all, the Club will feed you.
-Even if you are a current ride leader annual re-certification is required!
+BCC members who want to lead a ride must attend an A2Z Ride Leader Training session, to be scheduled several times during the calendar year.
+Event dates and times will be listed on the club ride calendar.
+Even if you are a current ride leader, annual re-certification is required!

-You must be an Active Member and have attended at least 5 BCC CLUB RIDES - not including pay events You must be subscribed to the club e-mail list to post notes and cancellations if required for your ride.
+You must be an active member and have attended at least five BCC CLUB RIDES - not including fee events.
+You must subscribe to the club e-mail list to post notes and cancellations if required for your ride.
 Be sure to use the email you provided to the club database.
-As a Ride Leader you will also be subscribed to the Ride Leader list - that allows you to find a substitute leader should a conflict arise with your scheduled date and time.
+As a ride leader you will also be subscribed to the ride leader list - that allows you to find a substitute leader should a conflict arise with your scheduled date and time.

 RIDE LEADER CREDIT - CLUB MILEAGE CREDIT

-Fee events don't provide ride leader credit unless you are involved in event organization.
-Minimum of two riders is required for ride mileage credit on any approved club ride.
-Club mileage is awarded for ANY in-state event with open registration and approved on the BCC calendar where two members or more participate and a member submits a sign-up sheet.
-Out-of state events either fee or scheduled club rides require attendance by a minimum of 5 BCC members.
+Fee events don't provide ride leader credit.
+A minimum of two riders is required for ride mileage credit on any approved club ride.
+Club mileage is awarded for any in-state event with open registration and approved on the BCC calendar where two members or more participate and a member submits a sign-up sheet.
+Out-of-state events, either fee or scheduled club rides, require attendance by a minimum of 5 BCC members.

 Use these guidelines plus a healthy dose of common sense for each and every BCC ride that you lead.